Tourism in Uruguay

+Statistics

+In 2024 about 200,000 tourists visited the country.

+Regions

 Punta del Este

 Punta del Este is located at the extreme southeast of the country, on a small peninsula that gives it its name and taken as conventional limit on the Uruguayan coast between Atlantic Ocean and River Plate.
 Its beaches are divided into Mansa, or meek, (river side) and Brava, or brave, (ocean side).
 The name given to these beaches is because the first, to give to the River Plate and be sheltered from the winds and currents from the Atlantic Ocean, almost always presents its fairly calm waters, while the "Brava" beach, the longer ocean has a much more impetuous waves.
 Punta del Este is virtually connected to the city of Maldonado and eastward spread widely, encompassing La Barra and José Ignacio.
 It has 122 hotels, 80 restaurants, an international airport and a yacht port that can accommodate 500 boats.
 About 8 kilometers southeast of Punta del Este is the Lobos Island full of South American fur seals.

 Piriápolis

-Piriápolis is a city and resort of Maldonado Department, located an hour's drive east from the capital, Montevideo.
+Piriápolis is a city and resort of Maldonado Department, located an hour's drive east of the capital, Montevideo.
 It has a fixed population of 7,579 inhabitants, although the floating population is much higher, especially between December and March.
-It was the first resort town in the country, today under the shadow of Punta del Este, largest and most popular.
+It was the first resort town in the country, today under the shadow of Punta del Este, the largest and most popular.
 It welcomes many Argentine visitors and a growing number of Europeans, although domestic tourism is very important.

-The city has its axis around the Rambla de los Argentinos, a coastal avenue that takes its name from the major customers of the founder of the city, the hotels Francisco Piria.
-With an economy centered on tourism, the city has hotels and casinos, a very active nightlife in the summer months as well as public parks, religious centers, viewpoints, etc. In high season, you can reach Piriápolis by ferry from the port of Montevideo and Buenos Aires.
+The city has its axis around the Rambla de los Argentinos, a coastal avenue that takes its name from the major customers of the founder of the city, the hotel Francisco Piria.
+With an economy centred on tourism, the city has hotels and casinos, a very active nightlife in the summer months as well as public parks, religious centers, viewpoints, etc. In high season, one can reach Piriápolis by ferry from the port of Montevideo and Buenos Aires.

 The Chapel of San Antonio, on top of the homonymous hill, one of many around the city, offers a panoramic view and can be reached by road or by air chair.
-For more intrepid travelers it offers the possibility to climb the third highest mountain in the country, the Pan de Azúcar, near its namesake city, about 10 km outside the resort.
+For more intrepid travellers it offers the possibility to climb the third highest mountain in the country, the Pan de Azúcar, near its namesake city, about 10 km outside the resort.